yanqianglilab/yanqiang-li-lab/news/index.md

 Our research on the functional implications of RNA modifications in cancer biology has been accepted for publication in *Nature Communications*.

 **Jan 2026**
-We have sumitted our first review paper titled “Applications of Single-Cell Long-Read Sequencing Technologies in Cancer”, the undergraduate students Zijie Ding is the first author.
+We have sumitted our first review paper titled “Applications of Single-Cell Long-Read Sequencing Technologies in Cancer”, the undergraduate student Zijie Ding is the first author.

 ---